diablobench/diablobench.github.io/README.md

  * [Solana](https://github.com/solana-labs/solana)

 #### DApps
-It features several decentralized applications (DApps), including:
+Diablo features several decentralized applications (DApps), including:
  * Dota 2: one of the most popular multiplayer game of Steam,
  * FIFA: a web service experiencing the FIFA requests during the soccer worldcup,
  * NASDAQ: an exchange with the NASDAQ workload of the GAFAM stock trades,